GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 Making a camera
 ---------------

 Before we can render anything, we'll need a camera to render from.
 Just as we created a SceneReader node to load in the model, we'll create another node to generate a camera.
-You'll remember from the previous section that we can create nodes by making a _Right-Click_ inside the NodeGraph and finding the node we want in the menu that appears.
+You'll remember from the previous section that we can create nodes by making a _Right-Click_ inside the GraphEditor and finding the node we want in the menu that appears.
 This time though, we'll take a shortcut :

-- Make sure the mouse is inside the NodeGraph.
+- Make sure the mouse is inside the GraphEditor.
 - Press _Tab_ to show the node menu, and note that it has a search field at the top, which already has the keyboard focus.
 - Type "Camera" into the search field.
 Note that a new submenu has appeared showing the search results.
 - Press _Return_ to activate the highlighted search result and create a Camera node.